-Cannabidiol is not listed on the NCAA 2018-19 Banned Drugs List.
+Cannabidiol is not listed on the NCAA 2022-23 banned substances.
 However, the list states, “Any substance that is chemically related to one of the above classes, even if it is not listed as an example, is also banned!”
 (The exclamation point is included.)
 It is under our assumption that CBD is considered “chemically related” to tetrahydrocannabinol, or THC, and is, therefore, a banned substance.

 This was confirmed recently when Auburn University recruit CJ Harris was told he is ineligible to play football due to taking CBD oil for his seizures.
 From everything we read about CJ’s story, it seemed to be the NCAA simply doesn’t understand the difference between hemp and marijuana.

 In 2014, the NCAA passed legislation that reduced the penalty for a positive marijuana test from a full season to half a season.
 This is less of a penalty than a positive test for performance-enhancing drugs such as steroids or human growth hormone (HGH).

 Regarding this change in legislation, a representative for the NCAA stated, “Street drugs are not performance-enhancing in nature, and this change will encourage schools to provide student-athletes the necessary rehabilitation” (Source).
 This reflects the NCAA’s changing approach to recreational drugs such as marijuana and the shift in focus from punishment to drug education and rehabilitation.